alcalawil/dao-bite-keeper/README.md

 - POST /bite-keeper/stop
 - GET /bite-keeper/status

+## Use with Docker

+- `docker build -t dai-bite-keeper:1.0 .`
+- `docker run -p 5000:5000 dai-bite-keeper:1.0`

 ## TODO

+- Pass env variables in docker run
 - Find a way to avoid memory leak in when biting many
+    - Creating a bite queue could be a solution
 - Subscribe to the new block event instead of using a setInterval mock
 - Use a log storage to persist important logs
 - Add API KEY middleware to avoid unauthorized requests